dmarczydlo/sonarqube-docker/README.md

 # Sonarqube

-<b>[Sonarqube](https://www.sonarqube.org)</b> (formerly Sonar)is an open source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells and security vulnerabilities on 20+ programming languages.
+**[Sonarqube](https://www.sonarqube.org)** (formerly Sonar)is an open source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells and security vulnerabilities on 20+ programming languages.
 SonarQube offers reports on duplicated code, coding standards, unit tests, code coverage, code complexity, comments, bugs, and security vulnerabilities.

-#How to run sonar
+# How to run sonar
 ```
 docker-compose -f sonar.yml up --build
 ```

 After that command sonar will be available on ```localhost:9000```

-#Sonar scanner
+# Sonar scanner

 For scanning your project you can use another docker ```newtmitch/sonar-scanner```

-###Example
+## Example

 ```dockerfile
 docker run --net dockersonarqube_sonarnet -ti -v $(pwd):/root/src --link dockersonarqube_sonarqube_1 newtmitch/sonar-scanner sonar-scanner \